-Create meaningful creative experiences with your family by setting aside time to enjoy art together each week.
-You can use your adult coloring book, or free draw and color in your drawings using various techniques while your children explores coloring and drawing with crayons on their own.
+Try setting aside time to enjoy art together each week.
+You can use an adult coloring book or free draw while your child explores coloring and drawing with crayons on their own.
 You may also decide to create a drawing and color it in together.
 Be sure to discuss the artistic choices that each of you make.

 Crayon Tips and Tricks

-There are not any right or wrong ways to create unique works of art.
-But, here are a few tips and tricks for you and your little ones to try:
+There are no right or wrong ways to create unique works of art.
+But here are a few tips and tricks for you and your little ones to try:

-- Strive for quality: Use name brand crayons and other craft supplies when drawing or coloring.
-High-quality crayons flow like butter, while lower-quality crayons produce tiny lines of grains or wax buildup.
-It’s worth it, I promise!
+- Strive for quality: Use name brand crayons and other craft supplies when drawing or coloring, if possible.
+High-quality crayons flow like butter, while lower-quality crayons leave wax buildup.

 - Experiment with color blending: Picture a beautiful sunset with shades of orange, pink and blue.
 Using light, steady pressure, begin coloring your sky.
-In the areas where the pink and orange meet, blend the two colors into each other and let each color fade into the other.
+In areas where the pink and orange meet, blend the two colors into each other and let each color fade into the other.
 Ask your child questions about the colors seen and point their attention to the blending.
 This can be a naturalistic way to introduce math talk as well, e.g red crayon plus blue crayon makes purple marks.

 Find a Primrose School Near You